iggredible/Learn-Vim/ch01_starting_vim.md

 vim -c %s/foo/bar/g -c %s/bar/baz/g -c %s/baz/donut/g hello.txt
 ```

-Throughout this book you will learn various Command-line commands.
+Throughout this guide you will learn various Command-line commands.
 These commands can all be executed on start.

 ## Opening Multiple Windows